Errors and omissions insurance (E&O) protects a business against claims that it did not provide services that were expected or promised. Specifically:

 What's not covered by errors and omissions insurance?

-E&O insurance typically doesn't cover claims that might fall under other insurance policies, such as a general liability policy or workers comp insurance policy.
+E&O insurance typically doesn't cover claims that might fall under other insurance policies, such as a general liability business insurance or workers comp insurance policy.
 Insurance claims that typically are not covered by E&O include:

 - Advertising injuries such as slander, libel and copyright infringement.